Rockey800/test/GITHUB_ACCOUNT_POLICY.md

 ## How This Project Complies and Avoids Issues

-- **Ethical Use Only:** This project is solely for educational and personal use, never for malicious or abusive purposes.
+- **Ethical Use Only:** This project is solely for educational, personal, and experimental streaming use, never for malicious or abusive purposes.
 - **Respecting Resource Limits:** Workflow run times are limited to 5 hours, well within GitHub’s 6-hour job limit.
-- **Secure Handling of Secrets:** All tokens (e.g., ngrok auth) are stored securely using GitHub Secrets and never exposed in logs or code.
+- **Secure Handling of Secrets:** All tokens (e.g., Telegram Bot token) are stored securely using GitHub Secrets and never exposed in logs or code.
 - **Transparency:** Comprehensive documentation and disclaimers clarify usage and compliance.
-- **No Malicious Code:** Scripts do not contain malware, cryptomining, or unauthorized activities.
+- **No Malicious Code:** Scripts and workflows do not contain malware, cryptomining, or unauthorized activities.
 - **Community Standards:** We follow GitHub’s Terms of Service, Community Guidelines, and licensing rules.

 ---